 Drawing in Ink is always fun, it’s a bold medium that forces you to think before putting down a line (since there is not much you can do after the ink is placed on paper).
-In this short post, I will go over the essential ink supplies you need to try in 2018!

 Let’s begin 🙂